 The following criteria must be adhered to:

-- Only one application per patient will be considered.
+• Only one application per patient will be considered.
 This is a ‘Once Off’ payment.

-- Demonstration that the patient is in financial distress as a result of a cancer diagnosis and is undergoing treatment at the time that the application is submitted.
+• Demonstration that the patient is in financial distress as a result of a cancer diagnosis and is undergoing treatment at the time that the application is submitted.

-- The financial distress must be outlined in the application and verified by attaching invoices/receipts that are within the last 3 months.
-The invoices/receipts must have detail that links them directly to the patient and they should match at least the amount that is being requested.
-Please note, bank statements and screen shots of amounts owed on accounts are not to be submitted.
+• The financial distress must be outlined in the application and verified by attaching an invoice/receipt that is within the last 3 months.
+The invoice/receipt must have details that links directly to the patient and it should match at least the amount being requested.
+If the amount requested is greater than the value of an attached invoice/receipt, please note the amount paid may only be equivalent to the value of the invoice/receipt.

-- A patient or partner who is in full-time employment or in receipt of full income may not qualify.
+• A patient or partner who is in full-time employment or in receipt of full income may not qualify.
 This is to ensure that those that most require financial assistance are prioritised.

 The common errors and omissions that cause time delays in approving an application are as follows:

-- No receipts or invoices attached to support an application
+• No receipts or invoices attached to support an application

-- Receipts or invoices that are not within the last 3 months, not directly linked to the patient and are not at least to the amount being requested
+• Receipts or invoices that are not within the last 3 months, not directly linked to the patient and are not at least to the amount being requested

-- Illegible attachments
+• Illegible attachments

-- Insufficient information to support the application in the ‘Additional Section’
+• Insufficient information to support the application in the ‘Additional Section’

-- Incorrect Bank Account details
+• Incorrect Bank Account details

 Click here to go to the Online Comfort Fund Application Form